AlexanderBertrandLab/DASF_toolbox/Matlab_code/dsfo_toolbox/README.md

 `make_sym.m:` Function to force symmetry.

-`constr_Nu.m:` Function to obtain clusters of nodes for each neighbor.
+`find_clusters.m:` Function to obtain clusters of nodes for each neighbor.

-`constr_Cq.m:` Function to construct the transition matrix between the local data and variables and the global ones.
+`build_Cq.m:` Function to build the transition matrix between the local data and variables and the global ones.

 `compress.m:` Function to compress the data.

 `block_q.m:` Function to extract the block of X corresponding to node q.

+`dsfo_multivar.m:` Same function as `dsfo` but for problems with multiple variables (e.g. Canonical Correlation Analysis).
+The output `X` is a cell containing multiple variables.

 `dsfo_block.m:` Same function as `dsfo` but the optimization variable is divided into cells *within the function* to explicitly emphasize and separate the block structure of the global variable `X=[X1;...;Xk;...XK]`.
 At the expense of a slightly less straightforward implementation than `dsfo`, it better represents how each node updates their local variable.